-MCB Resources Limited (formerly Kalia Limited)
+MCB Resources Limited

-MCB Resources Limited (formerly known as Kalia Limited) ("MCB") is a copper/gold exploration company, active on the Pacific island of Bougainville.
-The majority of the MCB holding was sold, as announced on 20 September 2019, realising gross proceeds of £225,000.
-The Company continues to hold 500,000 ordinary shares in MCB with a market value at 31 December 2019 of approximately £28,000.
-MCB's listing on the ASX was cancelled on 26 February 2021 because it had failed to pay its annual listing fee.
+MCB Resources Limited ("MCB") is a copper/gold exploration company, previously active on the Pacific island of Bougainville.
+The Company has a residual holding of 500,000 ordinary shares in MCB.
+MCB has experienced intractable problems with resuming its exploration activity and, its listing on the ASX was cancelled on 26 February 2021 because it had failed to pay its annual listing fee.
+Accordingly, full provision has been made in these financial statements against the £28,000 at which these shares were previously reflected in the Company's balance sheet.